 When she arrived all I had to do was hit go on my rice cooker and throw my sheet pan in the oven five minutes later.
 That meant less time in the kitchen and more time hanging out in the living room catching up with our friend.
 And we still ended up with an elegant meal I was proud to serve company!

-I’ll also be posting a recipe soon for the asparagus you see in the photos – another easy side dish you can make right on the sheet pan with the salmon.
+Or, the sweet onion oven-roasted asparagus you see in the photos is another easy side dish you can make right on the sheet pan with the salmon!

 Lemon Soy Foil Packet Salmon